 If any of your attention has been given to news recently, it’s easy to see that uncertain times lay ahead.
-There have been some tough challenges for the average Canadian and Canadian’s small businesses the past couple years, but will this continue into 2019 and beyond?
+There have been some tough challenges for the average Canadian and Canadian’s small businesses the past couple of years.
+Will these challenges continue in 2019 and cause a recession?

 Points of concern: